Kalumburu Remote Community School (5236)

 School Overview

 Kalumburu - meaning 'Path By The River' or 'River Crossing' - is the most northerly Aboriginal Community in Western Australia.
-It is situated on the banks of the King Edward River, beside a long, deep billabong at the upriver end of Malindjar Gorge.
+It is situated on the banks of the King Edward River beside a long, deep billabong at the upriver end of Malindjar Gorge.
 The nearest townships to Kalumburu are Kununurra (565km SE), Wyndham (560km SE) and Derby (650km W).
-Access to the region is available by sea, air from Kununurra, Wyndham, Derby and Broome, and by unsealed road depending on seasonal conditions.
+Road access to the region is via the unsealed Gibb River Road and dependent on seasonal conditions.
+Kalumburu is often inaccessible by road for four to six months of the year.
+Alternative access is by air and supplies are regularly delivered by sea.

 Climate

-Kalumburu's climate is monsoon tropical with a protracted dry season and cyclonic wet season.
-Rainfall during 'The Wet' can be extreme and cyclonic presence inhibits movement around the area.
-Wet season temperatures range up to 40 degrees Centigrade and humidity is often in the high 80-90% level.
-Dry season daytime temperatures range from high 20s to low 30s, and nighttime temperatures can drop to 10 degrees.
-The Kalumburu Road is closed throughout the wet season each year, the duration of closure is dependent on rainfall and damage caused to the road.
-River height, mud, washaways and general road erosion can effect access typically from November until early to mid May of the following year.
-The community is serviced by an all weather airstrip with night landing facilities.
+Traditionally, the Kwini and Wunambal Gaambera calendars identify 5-6 seasons.
+The climate can be broadly described as having a mid-year dry season and a summer wet season.
+Rainfall during 'The Wet' can be extreme and tropical lows and cyclones do pass through the area.
+Wet season temperatures are typically high 30's and humidity is often in the high 80-90% level.
+Dry season daytime temperatures range from high 20's to low 30's, and night time temperatures can drop to 10 degrees.
+The Kalumburu Road is closed throughout the wet season each year, with the duration of closure dependent on rainfall and damage caused to the road.
+River height, mud, washaways and general road erosion can effect access typically from November until early to mid-May of the following year.
+The community is serviced by an all-weather airstrip with night landing facilities.

 People

 Continuous habitation of the area appears certain for more than 5,000 years with some research suggesting that habitation could have occurred as long ago as 70,000 years.
-The prominent tribal groupings of the region are the Kwini, Gulari, Wanambal, Gaambera and Worrora peoples.
-Family relationships spread from Broome through to Kununurra, and extend into the Pilbara and Northern Territory.
+The Country belongs to the Kwini people; other prominent tribal groupings of the region are Gulari, Wanambal, Gaambera and Worrora peoples.
+Family relationships spread from Broome through to Kununurra and also extend into the Pilbara and Northern Territory.
 Many families are transient between towns throughout the year.

-The community of Kalumburu currently numbers around 450 people and is serviced by the school, community clinic, local police station, two stores (Uraro and Mission), and an administration office providing postal, banking and Centrelink services.
+The community of Kalumburu currently numbers around 450 people and is serviced by the school, community clinic, local police station, grocery store, fuel station and an administration office providing postal, banking and Centrelink services.

 Mission